SqueezyDough/browser-technologies-1920/README.md

 No fallbacks needed

 ### The practical layer
-The practical layer expands the CORE functionality with functionality and visual ordening that makes your app easy to use.
+The practical layer expands the CORE functionality with a strong visual ordening that makes your app easy to use.
-For an application to be pratical it needs a clear visual ordening of the HTML structure.
-This is ofcourse achieved with CSS. the practical layer should take away any frustration the user could experience when filling the survey.
-As a measument tool, practicality can be measured in completion time.
-A good practical survey can be completed relatively fast in comparison with a survey that lacks practicality.
+This is ofcourse achieved with CSS.

 <details>
   <summary>Make it easy to read</summary